Atlantic Power and Infrastruct - GuruFocus.com

+Over 17,000 feet of Flexi®-Pave installed at The Villages, Black Lake Preserve Walking Trail.

-TAMPA BAY, FL / ACCESSWIRE / August 18, 2022 / Atlantic Power and Infrastructure Corp.
-(OTC PINK:AWSL) is pleased to announce strong revenue growth and record profits.
+TAMPA BAY, FL / ACCESSWIRE / August 25, 2022 / Atlantic Power and Infrastructure Corp.
+(OTC PINK:AWSL) is pleased to announce it has provided 17,393 SF of Black KBI Flexi®-Pave to enhance the walking trail in the largest retirement community in the USA.

+API's CEO Kevin Bagnall stated; "We take great pride in seeing our Flexi®-Pave being installed in The Villages.
+This community is so well recognized as being environmentally aware in many ways.
+Not only will the residents view the attractiveness of our Flexi®-Pave as they walk or jog on the Flexi®-Pave trail, but they will also notice the reduced stress/tension many feel when walking or jogging on other surfaces.
+In addition, how superior Flexi®-Pave is to other surfaces, with water drainage removing impurities as it flows through the porous and strong Flexi®-Pave into our precious aquifer.
+I am confident this footpath will result in orders for many more trails in The Villages.
+After all, the Villages and its residents are known for helping to take care of our environment."

 About Flexi®-Pave